Emme Rylan Of 'General Hospital' Shares Surgery Details, Gets Fans Cracking Up With Instagram Play-By-Plays

 Luckily, it looks as if the surgery went smoothly and Emme was soon back home and being well taken care of by her husband.
 Based on the photos she shared, it’s clear that Ryan will need to take it easy for a while as she recovers.

 General Hospital fans hope that Emme Rylan will be back to work in no time and that this surgery will be the last she needs for this issue.
-Based on recent developments for Lulu in Port Charles, it sounds as if the writers have some juicy stuff on the way for the actress and viewers can’t wait to see what comes next for her.
+Based on recent developments for Lulu in Port Charles, it sounds as if the writers have some juicy stuff on the way for the actress, and viewers can’t wait to see what comes next for her.